How to prepare loose tea the easy way

 To get the correct temperature for different types of tea you will need a tea water thermometer.
 Again follow this short guide:

 Herbal Teas: 206F/93C – 1 – 2 teaspoons (8-10 minutes)

 Fruit Teas: 206 F / 93 C – 1 – 2 teaspoons (8-10 minutes)

 White Tea: 175F/80C – 1 teaspoon (1-3 minutes)

 Black Tea: 206F/93C – 1 teaspoon (3 minutes)

 Green Tea: 175F/70C – 1 teaspoon (2-3 minutes)

 Oolong Tea: 185F/85C – 1 teaspoon (3 minutes)

-There you go, it’s very easy to gather the instruments for making loose tea.
+There you go, it’s very easy to gather the instruments for making loose tea and most of them are available here in our shop.
 Preparing tea is as satisfying as drinking a cup of tea, so enjoy and hope you can prepare more tea for many fun afternoons of drinking a healthy cup of tea.